Skip to main content

 • Encouraging proper use of prescription opioids through prescription plan design

 CVS Caremark, our PBM business, has implemented utilization criteria to help members manage prescription opioid use.
 Complementing utilization management, our efforts to help prevent prescription opioid abuse and misuse extend to the pharmacy counter.
-Our pharmacists evaluate opioid prescriptions before they are dispensed, and we retrospectively monitor for outlier prescribing or dispensing patterns, including those potentially indicative of forgery or abuse.
+Our pharmacists evaluate opioid prescriptions before they are dispensed, and we have programs that monitor for outlier prescribing or dispensing patterns, including those potentially indicative of forgery or abuse.

 • Supporting recovery programs

-We have enhanced our support for addiction recovery programs, providing grants to community health centers across the United States that deliver medication-assisted treatment and other addiction recovery services.
-Through our company and the CVS Health and Aetna Foundations, we have invested more than $12 million to support mitigating and preventing prescription drug abuse and misuse.
+We support addiction recovery programs by providing grants to community health centers across the United States that deliver medication-assisted treatment and other addiction recovery services.
+Through our company, as well as the CVS Health Foundation and the former Aetna Foundation, we have invested more than $25 million to support mitigating and preventing prescription drug abuse and misuse.

 • Expanding community outreach

-We have expanded Aetna’s 2018 pilot program, “Guardian Angel,” which provides support from a clinician who specializes in substance use disorders and can provide education on treatment options available to Aetna members who recently experienced an opioid overdose.
+Aetna’s offerings include its “Guardian Angel” program, which provides support from a clinician who specializes in substance use disorders and can provide education on treatment options available to Aetna members who recently experienced an opioid overdose.

 • Preventing theft of medication

-We have implemented a program to install time-delay safes as a way to address pharmacy robberies.
-Our initial pilot program in CVS Pharmacy locations in Indianapolis showed that the safes, when well-publicized, did deter such robberies.
-At this time, we completed time-delay safe installations in all states where we operate retail drugstores.
-Overall pharmacy robbery activity, which has often targeted opioids, has been greatly reduced since 2018, which we believe is largely due to our continuing roll-out of time-delay safes.
+We installed time-delay safes in all of our retail pharmacies as a way to address pharmacy robberies.
+When well-publicized, these safes have been shown to deter such robberies.
+Overall pharmacy robbery activity, which has often targeted opioids, has been greatly reduced since 2018, which we believe is largely due to our roll-out of time-delay safes.

-We have also taken a number of steps to enhance corporate-level visibility and centralize our response of exceptions to our internal counts of inventory of controlled substances, to further reduce the possibility of diversion.
-In this regard, we have: reengineered inventory reporting to view it at a deeper level; performed more frequent reviews of exceptions; implemented reviews of every CII adjustment performed at store level to seek of losses or diversion; incorporated both daily and weekly corporate-level balance-on-hand counts as an additional filter, allowing us to research issues without relying solely on store-level counts; and added capability to reconcile inventory from multiple data points, for better evaluation of possible losses.
+We have also taken a number of steps to enhance corporate-level visibility in terms of exceptions in our internal inventories of controlled substances, to further reduce the possibility of diversion.
+In this regard, we have: reengineered inventory reporting to view it at a deeper level; performed more frequent reviews of exceptions; implemented reviews of every CII adjustment performed at store level to seek out losses or diversion; incorporated both daily and weekly corporate-level balance-on-hand counts as an additional filter, allowing us to research issues without relying solely on store-level counts; and added capability to reconcile inventory from multiple data points, for better evaluation of possible losses.

 Long-Term Strategy on Supporting the Prevention of Opioid Misuse